OwnTube-tv/web-client/docs/structure.md

 ## 📁 `./OwnTube.tv/contexts/`

-This folder contains setup files for information that should be available across the whole app - one is a color context used for theme switching and the other is the `AppConfigContext` which is used for technical information like settings or device capability info.

 This folder contains React context providers and their associated setup files.
 The contexts in this folder include:

 1. `ColorSchemeContext`: Used for managing and switching themes across the app.
 It provides color-related information and functions to components that need to adapt to theme changes.